Eikichi Yazawa: 1975–1980: Solo debut and Gold Rush

-1981-1987: Career in the United States, Performing with The Doobie Brothers
+1981–1987: Career in the United States, performing with the Doobie Brothers

-Yazawa moved into Los Angeles and started to find musicians to make his new album in English.
-In 1981, he released first English album Yazawa.
-This album is produced by Bobby LaKind of the Doobie Brothers, and Paul Barrere of Little Feat.
-The musician of this album includes John McFee, Patrick Simmons, Keith Knudsen, Cornelius Bumpus, Willie Weeks, Richard Hayward, Kenny Gradney, and Mark Jordan.
-He also released album Rising Sun for the Japanese fan.
+Yazawa moved to Los Angeles and started to find musicians to record his new album.
+In 1981, he released his first English album Yazawa.
+This album was produced by Bobby LaKind of the Doobie Brothers, and Paul Barrere of Little Feat.
+The musicians included John McFee, Patrick Simmons, Keith Knudsen, Cornelius Bumpus, Willie Weeks, Richard Hayward, Kenny Gradney, and Mark Jordan.
+He also released the album Rising Sun for the Japanese market.

-In 1982, he released single Rockin’ My Heart and second English album YAZAWA It's Just Rock’n’Roll under the producing of Bobby and John McFee.
-Rockin’ My Heart is recommended on February 19, 1983 issue of the Billboard magazine.
-He also released the album P.M.9 for the Japanese fans.
-On September, he started concert tour named P.M.9 1982 E.YAZAWA Concert Tour, with John McFee, Richie Zito, Dennis Belfield, Keith Knudsen, Mark Jordan, and Bobby LaKind.
-This tour includes 2 Budokan lives.
-John and Keith would be long term musician of Yazawa's concert tour until 1996.
+In 1982, he released the single "Rockin' My Heart" and his second English album, Yazawa It's Just Rock'n'Roll, produced by Bobby and John McFee.
+Rockin' My Heart was recommended by Billboard magazine in its February 19, 1983 issue.
+He also released the album P.M.9 for the Japanese market.
+In September, he began his P.M.9 1982 E.Yazawa Concert Tour with John McFee, Richie Zito, Dennis Belfield, Keith Knudsen, Mark Jordan, and Bobby LaKind.
+This tour included two Budokan concerts.
+John and Keith would be long term musicians of Yazawa's concerts until 1996.

-On the next few years, Yazawa released album in Japanese.
-The album of 1984, E’ is the first album producing by Andrew Gold.
-In 1985, he sang on the Live Aid.
-His performance of the song Take It Time was broadcast worldwide.
-In this term, Yazawa's music style is almost can be described as AOR, under the influence of these American friends.
-Yazawa's marketing in the U.S. is not successful, because he didn't get enough explanation that the Warner Pioneer didn't advertise or commit other marketing tactics.
-They just did the distribution contract with Elektra/Asylum, which didn't have to advertise Yazawa's music.
-Yazawa knew this fact and decided to go to EMI Music Japan, with going back to his country.
-In 1987 he released last album in English, Flash in Japan, only in America at first (it released in Japan in 1999).
-In the tour of this year, Rock’n’Roll Knight 2, bassist George Hawkins joined into Yazawa's concert tour.
-He would play for Yazawa's tour until 2016.
+The next few years included Yazawa releasing an album in Japanese, 1984's E', which was the first of his albums produced by Andrew Gold.
+In 1985, he sang at Live Aid and his performance of the song "Take It Time" was broadcast worldwide.
+During this period, Yazawa's music style could almost be described as AOR, under the influence of his American friends.
+Unfortunately, Yazawa's marketing in the U.S. was non-existent because Warner Pioneer didn't advertise or commit other resources for the album.
+It just distributed the album through Elektra/Asylum, which didn't have to advertise Yazawa's music at all.
+Yazawa realized this and decided to sign with EMI Music Japan and headed back to his home country.
+In 1987 he released his last album in English, Flash in Japan, only in America.
+(It was later released in Japan in 1999).
+During that year's Rock'n'Roll Knight 2 tour, bassist George Hawkins joined Yazawa's band and he would play with for Yazawa's until 2016.